Nice3point/RevitTemplates/Contributing.md

 ## Fork, Clone, Branch and Create your PR

-Once you've discussed your proposed feature/fix/etc. with a team member, and you've agreed an approach or a spec has been written and approved, it's time to start development:

 1. Fork the repo if you haven't already
 2. Clone your fork locally
 3. Create & push a feature branch